ajit-dherange/docker_tutorials/README.md

 # Docker Tutorials

-# Part I: Docker Basics: What is Docker and Basic Docker Commands
+# Part I: Docker Basics - What is Docker and Basic Docker Commands

 Collection of programs is called as software project